EddieR222/Global-XI-Football-Maestro/CONTRIBUTING.md

 # Your First Contribution
 Before you make your first contribution, ensure to find the easiest ways to contribute first.
 Issues should be label as the following

 Beginner issues - issues which should only require a few lines of code, and a test or two.
-Perfect for first contributions Help wanted issues - issues which should be a bit more involved than beginner issues.
+Perfect for first contributions <br />
+Help wanted issues - issues which should be a bit more involved than beginner issues. <br />
-Critical issues - issues that may be complex and/or must be resolved as soon as possible
+Critical issues - issues that may be complex and/or must be resolved as soon as possible <br />

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).